Short lists with short programs in short time: The lower bounds

-\subsection{Proof of Theorem~\ref{th:computeSetsShortest}.}
+\subsection{Proof of Theorem~\ref{th:computeSetsShortest} (1).}

-The size of list-approximators is closely related to total conditional Kolmogorov complexity, which was first introduced by A.~Muchnik and was used in~\cite{SSS,BauwensPhd}. {\em Total conditional Kolmogorov complexity} with respect to $U$ is defined as:
+The size of list-approximators is closely related to total conditional Kolmogorov complexity, which was first introduced by A.~Muchnik and used by Bauwens and Vereshchagin~\cite{BauwensPhd,Ver09}. {\em Total conditional Kolmogorov complexity} with respect to $U$ is defined as: